darkobits/class-decorators/README.md

 # class-decorator

-This package attempts to improve the way classes are decorated (see: [decorator proposal](https://ponyfoo.com/articles/javascript-decorators-proposal)) by not polluting the prototype chain, thereby encouraging _composition over inheritance_.
+This package attempts to improve the way classes are decorated (see: [decorator proposal](https://ponyfoo.com/articles/javascript-decorators-proposal)) by not polluting the prototype chain, encouraging _composition over inheritance_.

 ## Installation